Learning the Lessons issue 44 (plain text format)

 In directed investigations, the force conducts the investigation themselves into their officer or member of police staff.
 This is done with the oversight and direction of the IOPC, including clear and agreed terms of reference and a record of working practice.
 This sets out how the investigation will be carried out.

 During a directed investigation, we will provide oversight and direction, tactical advice, share good practice, and connect stakeholders together where mutual support is beneficial.
-This can include connecting a police force with a live investigation to another police force who may have experience or learning to share from undertaking a similar type of investigation.
 If tactics are deployed during the investigation that require legal authorities, including directed surveillance, we make sure that intelligence and tactical deployments do not exceed what has been authorised.

 We receive an average of nine referrals each month.
 We typically have a caseload of more than 160 live investigations at any time, and complete most of our investigations within 12 months.